Off-Campus Programs/International Studies

 Students have the opportunity to explore faith integration in a variety of ways, including participation in a local church and a student-led Bible study; students also may volunteer in community outreach activities in a suburb near Madrid.

 Students pay a comprehensive fee which is the equivalent of Bethel tuition, room (junior level), and full board (Royal meal plan).
-(For Fall 2013, this was $20,235.)
+(For Fall 2016, this was $22,205.
+Fall 2017 fees will be announced in March 2017.)
 This includes tuition, room, most meals, approximately eight trips/ excursions, and round-trip airfare (Minneapolis–Madrid).
 Financial aid applies (with the exception of work-study and Bethel performance scholarships, i.e. orchestra, forensics).
 Additional costs include meals on excursions longer than one day, Spanish student visas (may involve a trip to the Spanish consulate in Chicago or other location), passports, immunizations, and personal spending.
-For scholarship information, check out www.StudyAbroadFunding.com.

 Applications include a $50 nonrefundable application fee.
 A $250 confirmation deposit will be required two weeks after acceptance to hold the spot.